 Whatever it was that caused you to dread the dentist, you should know that with current options in anesthesia and the latest advances in dentistry, receiving dental care has never been more comfortable.

-Dr. Guardiola helps with nitrous oxide (laughing gas) and oral conscious sedation.
+Dr. Guardiola helps with laughing gas and oral conscious sedation.

 When Dental Sedation Used?